Generation of concurrence in a generalized central spin model with a three-spin interacting environment

 The loss of purity and the generation/degradation of entanglement are studied for the CSM and GSCM models, where the environmental spin chain is considered to be an integrable transverse field Ising model (TFIM) or transverse field XY model in most of the studies.
+While most previous studies of central-spin dynamics rely on integrable environments such as the transverse-field Ising or XY chains, here we consider a three-spin Ising interaction, which breaks free-fermion integrability.
+This allows us to examine the robustness of entanglement-based dynamical signatures beyond exactly solvable limits, using exact diagonalization.
 Given the above background, we seek answers to the following questions: What is the role of the three-spin interaction in an integrable environmental spin chain?
 How does three-spin interaction mediated multi-critical point affect the dynamics of entanglement?
 To answer the above questions systematically, we first study the concurrence of the isolated three-spin Ising model where the bi-partite entanglement becomes vanishingly small in the three-spin dominated region.
 Bi-partite entanglement acquires significant values around the Ising critical lines.
 We next examine the effect of the three-spin interaction when two central spins, initially residing in a pure unentangled state, are connected locally to the three-spin Ising model, serving as the environment.
 This leads to a local change in the transverse field that eventually causes multiple decoherence channels leading to a mixed entangled state.
 We show that the critical nature of the environment can be captured by a significant dip in the concurrence at a certain time that is governed by the quasi-particle interference.